 Community and School

 Lynfield College has enjoyed strong support from the community throughout its history.
-The College’s early success was demonstrated when the new housing estate developed in the area from 1961-71, took its name from the College.
+The College’s early success was demonstrated when a new local housing estate being developed in the area from 1961-71, took its name from the College.

-Parent representatives on the Board of Trustees have provided perhaps the closest link with the community.
+Parent representatives on the Board of Trustees have provided an integral link with the community.
 The positive relationship between the Board and the management of the College has been an important factor in the success of the school.

-Throughout its fifty five year history the motto of LEARN TO LIVE has been a beacon for the school.
-Board Trustees, staff and students have been inspired by the motto and have worked to make Lynfield College the best of schools.
-Each year brings interesting challenges but the traditions of excellence in academic, sporting and cultural fields will continue to provide a sound base for the future.
+(Learn to Live), has been iconic for the school.
+The Board of Trustees, staff and students have been inspired by these words, and have worked to make Lynfield College a safe and rewarding learning environment where students are encouraged to towards excellence in academic, sporting and cultural fields in preparation for their future.